Star Trek Movies

-Remarkable scene: the destruction of the Enterprise that was even sadder than Spock's death
+Remarkable scene: the destruction of the Enterprise that to me was just as sad as Spock's death

-Remarkable lifeforms: There were Tribbles in the bar scene with McCoy. ;-)
+Remarkable lifeforms: There are Tribbles in the bar scene with McCoy. ;-)

 Remarkable ships: Klingon Bird-of-Prey, Merchantman, Excelsior, Grissom and Spacedock, all new designs for this movie